sgrove/egghead-asciicasts/graphql-data-in-react-with-apollo-client/lessons/react-fetch-data-using-the-apollo-query-component.md

+This is from relay!
 The query component allows us to fetch data and provides the data as a render prop.
 We `import { ApolloProvider, Query } from "react-apollo";` and use it in our JSX tree.
 The `query` component has one mandatory prop, a query.
 For the query, we are again going to use the `gql` tag with a `query` string inside it.
 So far, so good.

 #### app.js
 ```js